johnny-morrice/godelbrot/README.md

 ## Features

 * Designed as Unix toolkit of orthogonal command-line apps
-* Provides middleware REST service to manage queuing and concurrency.
+* Provides middleware REST service to manage queuing and concurrency
+* Zoom into image given pixel boundaries (no math for you! :)
 * Configuration file generation tool (configbrot)
 * Subdividing regions algorithm
 * Arbitrary precision mode (and extensible internals)